panda3d/panda3d-docs/programming/texturing/texture-modes.rst

 See also: :ref:`glow-filter`

-Glow maps are new to Panda3D as of version 1.5.0.
-They only function when :ref:`shader generation <the-shader-generator>` is enabled.
+Glow maps only function when :ref:`shader generation <the-shader-generator>` is enabled.

 .. |Sample multitexture image| image:: color-pattern.png
 .. |Smiley with no multitexture| image:: smiley-multitex-none.png